2color/agency-matters/content/Posts/homelab.md

 In recent years, the market has been flooded with Chinese brands such as Beelink who produce excellent Mini PCs, though they aren't very extensible.
 In the lower price ranges (~150 USD), many come with the Intel N150, which while very power efficient, wasn't as performant as slightly older mini PCs at the same price.

-I eventually opted for the HP EliteDesk 800 G4 Mini, which I snatched for 150 Euros refurbished with a 2 year warrenty.
-It comes with the Intel 8th gen Core i5-8500 from 2018 and scores almost double the performance of the Intel N150 at up to 10 times the power consumption ([see comparison](https://www.cpubenchmark.net/compare/6304vs3223/Intel-N150-vs-Intel-i5-8500)).
+I eventually opted for the HP EliteDesk 800 G4 Mini, which I purchased refurbished for 150 Euros with a 2-year warranty.
+It comes with the Intel 8th gen Core i5-8500 from 2018 and scores almost double the performance of the Intel N150, albeit at up to 10 times the power consumption ([see comparison](https://www.cpubenchmark.net/compare/6304vs3223/Intel-N150-vs-Intel-i5-8500)).

-The main reason though was hardware extensibility: Two memoery slots, two internal NVMe M.2 slots.
+The main reason for my choice, however, was its hardware extensibility: two memory slots and two internal NVMe M.2 slots.
 It also sports Intel vPro with Active Management Technology (AMT) which allows for headless remote control without physical keyboard/screen access.
 This meant I could install Ubuntu Server and control the BIOS remotely, using the open source [MeshCommander](https://www.meshcommander.com/).

 One thing I learned while setting it up is that for remote control to work without a physical screen, I needed a dummy DisplayPort emulator.
 This tiny little plug that looks like a flash drive and helps prevent issues like a blank screen when trying to connect to a computer remotely.